-The disadvantage of these rotors are that they wear down the brake pad quickly which is why most manufacturers use drilled rotors.
+The disadvantage of these rotors is that they wear down the brake pad quickly which is why most manufacturers use drilled rotors.

 When should I get my brake pads replaced? or How often should I replace my brakes?

-Antilock Braking System (ABS) is installed in most modern vehicles as system to prevent the brakes from locking up when they’re pressed too hard for the conditions.
-For example if it’s slippery outside due to ice and you press the brakes, without the ABS system they would immediate lock up.
+Antilock Braking System (ABS) is installed in most modern vehicles as a system to prevent the brakes from locking up when they’re pressed too hard for the conditions.
+For example, if it’s slippery outside due to ice and you press the brakes, without the ABS system they would immediately lock up.
 With ABS the system would prevent that by applying a “pulse” to the brakes instead which allows you to steer the vehicle at the same time.

 When should I replace my rotors?

-It all depends on the rotors thickness which the mechanic will inspect.
-Usually rotors are replaced once every 2 brake pad changes, provided you didn’t drive with worn out brake pads.
+It all depends on the thickness of the rotors which the mechanic will inspect.
+Usually, rotors are replaced once every 2 brake pad changes, provided you didn’t drive with worn-out brake pads.
 Symptoms indicating that you need to get your rotors replaced include

 How often should I change my brake fluid?